-Ironing out the best days to have people come into the office is about finding out what real people actually need and then tailoring the company’s strategy.
+Ironing out the best days to have people come into the office is about finding out what real people actually need and then tailoring the company’s hybrid workplace strategy.

 Some employees might need extra face time with senior leaders and those whose skills they wish to learn from.
 These people benefit from having more days in the office, so they can learn by osmosis surrounded by experienced people who come and go around them.

 Other people may need social interactions, opportunities for team building, and a space to collaborate in person.
 These people may be able to spend less time in the office, so they can re-energise themselves for a short period before heading home to focus on getting the job done.

 Should Everybody Come Into The Office On The Same Days?

 Deciding who comes into the office and when will depend on who is in your team and what they are working on.
 Some people need to work together regularly in person, so these people should align days where they can expect the right level of collaboration.

 Other team members in the same team may be able to contribute remotely, or even work better remotely.
 These employees can often just come into the office on days when their input is needed.